Inedo/inedo-docs/Content/proget/feeds/rpm/howto-rpm-proxy.md

 ## (Optional) Authenticating to Your RPM Feed

-By default your `public-rpm` feed does not require authentication and can be viewed anonymously.
+By default your `rpm-x86_64-aggregate` feed does not require authentication and can be viewed anonymously.
 However, you may want to make your feed private and configure it to require authentication to access.
-For example, when hosting your own internal packages, either solely or in addition to using OSS packages from proxied RPM repositories.
+For example, when also hosting your own internal packages.

 You can read more about creating API keys in ProGet on our [API Key](/docs/proget/reference-api/proget-apikeys) page.

-When creating an API Key you will need to fill in the fields by selecting "Feeds ("Use Certain Feeds)" as the "Feed Type" and selecting the `public-rpm` feed, and make sure that the "View/Download" box is checked, and then select "Save".
+When creating an API Key you will need to fill in the fields by selecting "Feeds ("Use Certain Feeds)" as the "Feed Type" and selecting the `rpm-x86_64-aggregate` feed, and make sure that the "View/Download" box is checked, and then select "Save".

 ![](){height="" width="50%"}